zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 Do you see the issue there?
 When a user or an attacker tamper with a log file, they can also tamper with the previous checksum file.
 It is helpful for simple checks but insufficient for complex scenarios by and of itself[^1].

-## Solution: RFC 3161 Timestamping with OpenSSL
+## Solution: RFC 3161 timestamping with OpenSSL

 [Trusted timestamping](https://en.wikipedia.org/wiki/Trusted_timestamping) refers to the secure method of recording the creation and modification times of a document.
 Security in this context implies that no individual, including the document's owner, can alter it once it has been documented, assuming the integrity of the timestamp provider remains intact.